Avg. Base Salary (USD)

 The average salary for a Network Security Analyst is $76,607 in 2024

 What is the Pay by Experience Level for Network Security Analysts?

 An entry-level Network Security Analyst with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $65,985 based on 13 salaries.
 An early career Network Security Analyst with 1-4 years of experience earns an average total compensation of $73,810 based on 74 …Read more

 A network security analyst ensures their company’s information systems and computer networks are secure.
 This includes protecting the company against hackers and cyber attacks, as well as monitoring network traffic and server logs for activity that seems unusual.
 Additionally, these analysts are responsible for finding vulnerabilities in the computer networks and creating recommendations for how to minimize these vulnerabilities.
 The network security analyst investigates security breaches, …Read more

-Identify unsuccessful and successful intrusion attempts by reviewing and analyzing security events logs and event summary information.
+- Identify unsuccessful and successful intrusion attempts by reviewing and analyzing security events logs and event summary information.

-Ensure the integrity and protection of networks; audit network security system to identify and protect areas of vulnerability.
+- Ensure the integrity and protection of networks; audit network security system to identify and protect areas of vulnerability.

 How do Network Security Analysts Rate Their Jobs?

 What is the highest pay for Network Security Analysts?